 With enable/disable package management is controlled for the device / group or tree branch.
 The next selection defines if any pre-condition is used.
 Leave blank if no pre-condition is required.

 Pre-condition checks if a script/executable exits successfully with "exit=0".
-Only then the update is performed.
+Only then the update is performed or the remote edge device.
 A simple form of doing this is to use "/bin/true" which always returns 0 and thus always updates.
 The idea here is that more complicated conditions can be evaluated.
 For example time slots can be checked (only upgrade at night), machine conditions can be checked or certain environmental variables (one customer actually has a local web server UI and a technician needs to trigger an update window manually which then allows updates for 3 hours.
 At this time all accumulated updates get played out at once).

 At this point a decision needs to be made.
 It is either possible to upgrade all packages from the repositories that have new versions available or specific packages can be watched and maintained.
 The image below shows an "update all" configuration.
 Please note that on a full Raspbian image the Raspberry Pi libraries that will be updated can be many and thus it might take some time and use some bandwidth to do so.